lbfm-rwth/GaussParallel/README.md

 This is an implementation of a parallel Gaussian algorithm as described in [A parallel algorihtm for Gaussian elemination over finite fields](https://arxiv.org/abs/1806.04211).

+# Documentation

+Call makedoc.g to create the documentation.

 # How to use

 There are two different ways to use our package.
 You can either use the